Battle of Cropredy Bridge

-The Battle of Cropredy Bridge was fought on 29 June 1644 near Banbury, Oxfordshire during the First English Civil War.
+The Battle of Cropredy Bridge was fought on Saturday 29 June 1644 (9 July 1644 Gregorian) near Banbury, Oxfordshire during the First English Civil War.
 In the engagement, Sir William Waller and the Parliamentarian army failed to capture King Charles.

 The site was placed on the Register of Historic Battlefields maintained by Historic England in 1995.

 Background

 In the early part of 1644, the Royalists suffered several setbacks.
 Two field armies were defeated at Nantwich and Cheriton, and a Scottish Covenanter army invaded the north of England, driving the Royalists to York, where they were besieged.

 King Charles held a council of war in Oxford, his wartime capital, between 25 April and 5 May.
 It was agreed that while the King remained on the defensive in Oxford, protected by several outlying fortified towns, his nephew Prince Rupert of the Rhine (the famous Royalist field commander) would proceed to retrieve the situation in the north.
 The military command of the forces that remained with King Charles fell to Lord General Patrick Ruthven, 1st Earl of Forth.